gpontesss/blog/content/posts/first-level-critique-of-the-trinity.en.md

 ---

-title: "First Level Critique of the Trinity"
+title: "Basics of the doctrine of the Trinity"
 date: 2022-08-15T15:04:33-03:00
 slug: ""
 description: "Basics to know if you want to critique the historical doctrine."
 keywords: []
-draft: true
+draft: false
 tags: []
 math: false
 toc: false